 - Next to the axe and bacon sat a short piece of keychain that did not belong to the Moore's.

 - An untouched plate of prepared food was resting on the kitchen table, along with a bowl of bloody water from the killer washing his hands.

 - All of the doors were locked behind the killer, and the Moore's house keys were taken.

 Who was the Killer?

-Reverend Kelly was a mid-west preacher who drifted in and out of Iowa and the surrounding states.
-In the early morning following the murders, Kelly boarded the train out of Villisca to Macedonia.
-He told other passengers on the train of the murders before they were discovered.
-After arriving in Macedonia he sent blood filled clothing to be laundered.
-He returned to Villisca one week following the murders, and entered the Moore's home posing as a detective.
-He also inquired about suspects at this time.
+Reverend Kelly was a midwest preacher who drifted in and out of Iowa and the surrounding states.
+Early in the morning following the murders, Kelly boarded the 5:19 a.m. train out of Villisca to Macedonia and told two elderly passengers about the murders before they were discovered.
+He then exited the train in Macedonia, where he sent a blood filled shirt to Omaha for laundering.
+Kelly returned to Villisca one week following the murders and entered the Moore's home posing as a detective.
+He inquired about suspects at this time.